workhorsy/SaltyNES/README.md

 TODO

+* Make a trivial SDL audio app to see why sound playing is broken.
+* Try using opengl for the screen to see if it makes painting faster.
+* remove idle messages in web main loop.
+* make main loops for desktop and web not have nested while loops
+* make fps show in html
+* make html terminal show with a toggle button
+* make the emulator easy to embed in other web apps by having hooks for all gui buttons
+* make it show progress for downloading games and wasm

-* Made it not cache the wasm file, even after shift reload
+* Make it not cache the wasm file, even after shift reload
 * Is there a way to check if running asm.js instead of WebAssembly?
 * Shrink wasm file by removing complex libraries
 * Sound is distorted when running in browser, but not desktop